-- Summers will be warmer and drier, meaning an increased chance of drought, wildfires, and heat stress, particularly to those who are more exposed, such as outdoor workers, or community members who are more vulnerable such as older people and babies, and those with underlying health conditions - · Winters will be warmer and wetter, meaning an increased frequency and severity of flooding - An increased frequency of extreme weather events such as heatwaves, heavy rain, storms and extreme cold - · As Portsmouth is a low-lying coastal city, we are also at risk from continually rising sea level
+- Summers will be warmer and drier, meaning an increased chance of drought, wildfires, and heat stress, particularly to those who are more exposed, such as outdoor workers, or community members who are more vulnerable such as older people and babies, and those with underlying health conditions . - Winters will be warmer and wetter, meaning an increased frequency and severity of flooding. - An increased frequency of extreme weather events such as heatwaves, heavy rain, storms and extreme cold. - As a low-lying coastal city, Portsmouth is at risk from continually rising sea level.

 The impacts from these climatic changes will be determined by how we prepare and take actions to build our resilience.
-Negative impacts may vary, with potential for direct impacts to human health, ecosystems and biodiversity, which can then cause further economic and social impacts (Figure 1).
+Negative impacts may vary, with potential for direct impacts to human health, ecosystems and biodiversity, which can then cause further economic and social impacts ("Figure 2 Possible direct and indirect impacts of climate change").
 At times, there may be some indirect benefits such as reduced risk of health impacts from colder winters and reduced heating need in winter.